jesusgperez/rails-app/README.md

 Other commands and packages:
-gem install i18n-tasks   # gem for simplify the i18n traductions, not into the Gemlfile i18n-tasks add-missing
+gem install i18n-tasks   # gem for simplify the i18n traductions, not into the Gemlfile i18n-tasks add-missing gem 'pry'   # This gem is another debugger gem 'pry-doc'

 Specifications